neilslater/games_dice/README.md

    * Counting number of "successes" from a set of dice
    * Keeping the best, or worst, results from a set of dice
  * Can explain how a result was achieved in terms of the individual die rolls
- * Can calculate probabilities and expected values (with some limitations)
+ * Can calculate probabilities and expected values

 There are no game mechanics implemented in GamesDice, such as the chance to hit in a fantasy combat game.
 There is no support for player interaction within a roll, such as player choice on whether or not to re-roll a specific die within a combined set.
 These things are of course possible if you use the gem as-is, and add them as features within your project code.

-## Special Note on Versions Prior to 1.0.0
+## Supported Ruby Versions

-As of version 0.2.0, the gem has the same feature set as planned for version 1.0.0.
-Versions between 0.2.0 and 1.0.0 are being used mainly to improve code quality, documentation and performance.
+GamesDice is tested routinely on

+ * MRI Ruby 1.8.7, 1.9.3 and 2.0.0
+ * Rubinius 1.8 and 1.9
+ * JRuby in 1.8 and 1.9 modes
+ * Ruby Enterprise Edition

 ## Installation